Cognitive Development Issues in Drug Abusing Troubled Teens

 C.A.R.E. is a consortium of residential treatment centers that offer treatment programs for drug abusing troubled teens who are struggling with cognitive development issues.
 Our schools each provide a team of medical professionals who will work with you and your child to develop a customized treatment plan, set goals and monitor progress.
 Our licensed therapists, nurses and other staff members have expertise and experience in treating teens who abuse drugs.
 Our mission is to provide compassionate, confidential, and professional therapeutic services for boys and girls with addiction, so they can return home ready to fulfill a happy and productive life.
-Please call C.A.R.E. at 866-492-9215 to speak with our Admissions Director.

 During adolescence, the developing teen obtains the ability to analyze all logical relationships within a problem.
 The shift from concrete thinking to logical reasoning occurs over time.
 Each child progresses at a different speed in developing their ability to think and reason and each child develops their own view of the world.
 Some adolescents may not be able to apply logical thinking to personal dilemmas or social situations.
 So, when social or emotional issues come up, there is an interference in the ability to think in more complex ways, such as logical reasoning.